enTaiko Handbook

 Summer Camps -Summer camps are offered for children in kindergarten through 5th grade.
 No taiko experience necessary.
 Everyone is welcome to join this fun, educational, five-day All-Day Camps.
 Performance Group will be expected to be helper.

-*Children need to be dropped off at the St. Paul Church each day
+*Children need to be dropped off at location each day

 *There will be a performance by the students on Friday each session